Firesped/Marlin-Raise3D-N-Series-Unofficial/README.md

 ## Version History
 #### v1.2.2
 * Update for support of Raise3d Filament Runout Sensor code and raisepack 0.9.3
+* Added new commands, F0 and F1. these control the filament runout sensors.
+Can turn them on and off and change states Normally Open or Normally Closed.
+Will save in EEPROM as well.

+#### v1.2.1.1
+* Fixed a issue with the bed.
+I forgot to define the PIDTEMPBED.

 #### v1.2.1
 * Updated M301 so motion controller gives the touchscreen the proper feedback for raisepack 0.9.2